gcr-solutions/recommender-system-dev-workshop/docs/prerequisite/workspace/setup-github-config/README.en.md

 ---
-title: Setup GitHub Account In Cloud9 Workspace
+title: Setup GitHub Account in your EC2
 weight: 6
 ---